lugnitdgp/freepl_main/README.md

     ```

-9. Open the python shell using:
+9. Migrate your database and run the Django Development Server.

     ```
+    ./manage.py makemigrations
+    ./manage.py migrate
+    ./manage.py runserver

+    ```

+10. Open the python shell (preferably in another terminal) using:

+	```
 	python manage.py shell

 	```

-	Then for adding matches first execute load.py THEN pop1.py to load the .csv file using:
+	Then for adding matches first execute step1.py THEN step2(...).py to load the .csv (which should be made as in the repository) file using:

 	 ```
 	 exec(open("FILE_NAME.py").read())